wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/7-exception-handling.md

 ![excel restart function](..\media\excel-restart-function.png)

-Then, we will configure the Exception Block so that it executes the function, thus saving the file and restarting Excel, and then resuming execution from the Action where the exception occurred:
+Then, we will configure the Exception Block so that it run the function, thus saving the file and restarting Excel, and then resuming from the Action where the exception occurred:

 ![begin exception block action properties continued](..\media\begin-exception-block-action-properties-continued.png)